ttinoco/PFNET/python/docs/networks.rst

 Loads in a power network are objects of type :class:`Load <pfnet.Load>`.
 As with other components, the :data:`index <pfnet.Load.index>` attribute is used to identify a load in the network.
 A list of all the loads in the network is contained in the :data:`loads <pfnet.Network.loads>` attribute of the :class:`Network <pfnet.Network>` class.

-Similar to generators, the active and reactive powers that a load consumes from the bus to which it is connected are obtained from the :data:`P <pfnet.Load.P>` and :data:`Q <pfnet.Load.Q>` attributes of the :class:`Load <pfnet.Load>` class.
+As with generators, the active and reactive powers that a load consumes from the bus to which it is connected are obtained from the :data:`P <pfnet.Load.P>` and :data:`Q <pfnet.Load.Q>` attributes of the :class:`Load <pfnet.Load>` class.
 They are also given in units of per unit :data:`system base power <pfnet.Network.base_power>`.

 .. _net_vargen: